rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 In a single-arm study (PBTC-022), 18 children with recurrent or progressive non-pontine high-grade glioma (including 8 with glioblastoma [WHO Grade IV], 9 with anaplastic astrocytoma [Grade III] and 1 with anaplastic oligodendroglioma [Grade III]) were treated with bevacizumab (10 mg/kg) two weeks apart and then with bevacizumab in combination with CPT-11 (125-350 mg/m² ) once every two weeks until progression.
 There were no objective (partial or complete) radiological responses (MacDonald criteria).
 Toxicity and adverse reactions included arterial hypertension and fatigue as well as CNS ischaemia with acute neurological deficit.

-In a retrospective single institution series, 12 consecutive (2005 to 2008) children with relapsed or progressive high-grade glioma (3 with WHO Grade IV, 9 with Grade III) were treated with
+In a retrospective single institution series, 12 consecutive (2005 to 2008) children with relapsed or progressive high-grade glioma (3 with WHO Grade IV, 9 with Grade III) were treated with bevacizumab (10 mg/kg) and irinotecan (125 mg/m² ) every 2 weeks.
+There were no complete responses and 2 partial responses (MacDonald criteria).

 <div style=\"page-break-after: always\"></div>

-bevacizumab (10 mg/kg) and irinotecan (125 mg/m² ) every 2 weeks.
-There were no complete responses and 2 partial responses (MacDonald criteria).

-In a randomised phase II study (BO25041) a total of 121 patients aged ≥ 3 years to &lt;18 years with newly diagnosed supratentorial or infratentorial cerebellar or peduncular high-grade glioma (HGG) were treated with post operative radiation therapy (RT) and adjuvant temozolomide (T) with and without bevacizumab: 10 mg/kg every 2 weeks intravenously.
+In a randomized phase II study (BO25041) a total of 121 patients aged ≥ 3 years to &lt;18 years with newly diagnosed supratentorial or infratentorial cerebellar or peduncular high-grade glioma (HGG) were treated with post operative radiation therapy (RT) and adjuvant temozolomide (T) with and without bevacizumab: 10 mg/kg every 2 weeks intravenous.

 The study did not meet its primary endpoint of demonstrating a significant improvement of event free survival (EFS) (Central Radiology Review Committee (CRRC)-assessed) when bevacizumab was added to the RT/T arm compared with RT/T alone (HR = 1.44; 95% CI: 0.90, 2.30).
 These results were consistent with those from various sensitivity analyses and in clinically relevant subgroups.
 The results for all secondary endpoints (investigator assessed EFS, and ORR and OS) were consistent in showing no improvement associated with the addition of bevacizumab to the RT/T arm compared with the RT/T arm alone.